mzielezny/cordova-plugin-chrome-apps-sockets-udp/README.md

 ## How to start using electron plugin ?

-Firstly you have to add to config.xml path to file which will be used when to configure electron start
+First you have to add to below entry to config.xml - it is containing path to file which contain electron starting settings

 ```xml
 <platform name="electron">